 - Accreditation: On successful completion of the MSc, students may be eligible for GradStat status.

-- Study mode and duration: 36 months, part-time, online or modules can be taken stand-alone online over a maximum 60 months
+- Study mode and duration: online across 24 or 36 months, part-time.
+Standalone modules can also be taken for CPD purposes or working towards an MSc over a maximum of 60 months.

 Study with us

-- conversion course for those with a background in a broad range of disciplines
+- a conversion course, designed for those with a background in a broad range of disciplines

 - become equipped with the necessary skills to work as an applied statistician in sectors such as insurance, finance and commerce